- Map of Biki Stops

 Bikeshare can still be a convenient transportation option even if you own your own bike.
 You can Biki for one-way trips in conjunction with TheBus, ride share, carpooling with friends, or when you want to leave your own bike at home for security or storage reasons.
 It provides you with the freedom of choice and saves the hassle of having to carry around a bike lock and bike lights.

-Many metropolitan cities in the U.S. Mainland as well as Canada, Mexico, Europe, Canada and Asia have a bikeshare system.
-These include Paris, London, New York City, Chicago, Denver, Portland, San Francisco, Seattle, Boston, Houston and Minneapolis, among others.
+Many metropolitan cities in the U.S. Mainland as well as Canada, Mexico, Europe, and cities within Asia have a bikeshare system.
+You can find bike share in most major metropolitan areas on the Mainland including New York City, Chicago, Denver, Portland, San Francisco, Seattle, Boston, Houston, Minneapolis and among others.
 The bikeshare concept in each of these cities follow the same basic framework of allowing individuals to rent out bicycles at one docking station and returning it at another docking station location.
 The bike system that these cities use varies.

 Biki will operate all year.
 365 days, 24/7 (with exceptions for extreme weather or other emergencies).

 Purchasing a Pass at the kiosk: Two options are available at the kiosk using a credit card.
-Purchase a Single Ride for $3.50 for up to 30 minutes, or a $20 Pass for 300 minutes that can be used in any increment, and never expire.
-For each check out under the Single Ride or $20 purchased at the kiosk, a code to unlock the bike will be distributed after the credit card is inserted at the kiosk.
+Purchase a One-Way for $4.00 for a single trip up to 30 minutes, or a Multi-Stop Plan for a bank of 300 minutes that can be used in any increment, and never expire.
+For each rental purchased at the kiosk, a code to unlock the bike will be distributed after the credit card is inserted at the kiosk.
 Take the code to any dock with an available bike and unlock the bike.

 Payment can be made with VISA, MasterCard, American Express, JCB, Diners or Discover.
 No prepaid cards will be accepted.

 Yes.
 The easiest way is to download the Biki App.
 It's available for free for both Android and iOS devices.
 Simply login to your account, click on a station and press the yellow unlock image to generate a temporary release code.
 Enter your 5-digit code into any dock that has a bike, wait for the green light and remove your bike.